Azure-Samples/contoso-agents/README.md

 ## Features

-- Autonomous agents process incoming orders via email
+- Autonomous agents process incoming orders via email and notify users in Microsoft Teams of the eventual outcome
 - User can the review and approve orders interacting with the agents over Copilot Studio or Teams

 ## Technical overview